cs3110/textbook/src/chapters/preface/about.md

 with the code:

-- *Binder* will launch the site [mybinder.org](https://mybinder.org), which is a free cloud-based service for "reproducible, interactive, sharable environments for science at scale."
+- *Binder* will launch the site [mybinder.org](https://mybinder.org), which is a free cloud-based service for "reproducible, interactive, shareable environments for science at scale."
 All the computation happens in their cloud servers, but the UI is provided through your browser.
 It will take a little while for the textbook page to open in Binder.
 Once it does, you can edit and run the code